Frequently Asked Questions

 Can I apply for an Award with more than one product?

-Yes, you can apply for more than one Categories, but only ONE product entry is accepted within each Category.
+Yes, you can apply for more than one Tracks/Categories, but only ONE product entry per applicant is accepted within each Track.

 Is attendance required?